Get Tech Tips

 Glide comes down to the fact that some blended refrigerants boil and condense over a range of temperatures rather than at a single pressure/temperature point.

-The point at which a refrigerant is fully liquid before subcooling (or the point of the very first bubble in the liquid) is called bubble point, and we use the bubble point to calculate subcooling.
+The point at which a refrigerant is fully liquid before subcooling (or the point of the very first bubble in the liquid) is called the bubble point, and we use the bubble point to calculate subcooling.
+(It may sound silly, but I like to use “bubcool” to remember the link between bubble point and subcooling.)

-Zeotropic blends (blends with glide) have several impacts on the system, but the one we notice most is in the evaporator.
+Zeotropic blends (blends with glide) have several impacts on the system, including possible fractionation during leaks or improper charging.
+However, the one we notice most in a typical working system is in the evaporator.
 When a blend with glide enters the evaporator coil, it will start by boiling at a lower temperature.
 As it moves through the coil, the refrigerant temperature will increase until it hits the dew point before it starts to superheat.
 This means that neither the dew nor the bubble temperature is REALLY the evaporator temperature; the true effective evaporator temperature is somewhere in the middle.
 We call this the mid-point.

 Because some of the refrigerant flashes off right at the start of the evaporator, the effective midpoint isn't really the middle between the dew and bubble; it tilts more towards the dew.
-Emerson recommends a more accurate estimate that would account for that “inlet quality.”
-So, merely multiply bubble by 0.40, dew by 0.60, and then add the two together to get a more accurate evaporator midpoint.
+Copeland (formerly Emerson) recommends a more accurate estimate that would account for that “inlet quality.”
+So, merely multiply the bubble point by 0.40, multiply the dew point by 0.60, and then add the two together to get a more accurate evaporator midpoint.
+(For more information about midpoint, dew point, bubble point, and PT charts, check out THIS video.)

 But let's say you connect to a system that is off or connect gauges to a tank.
 You think you know which refrigerant you're dealing with, but you can't be sure.
 How can you know for sure that the refrigerant in the tank or system is what you think it is?